Green Mountain short seller says founder should go

-NEW YORK (Reuters) - An investor who is betting on a continuing slide in shares of Green Mountain Coffee Roasters GMCR.O is suggesting it may be time for the coffee manufacturer’s founder, Robert Stiller, to leave the board of the Vermont-based company.
+NEW YORK, June 6 (Reuters) - An investor who is betting on a continuing slide in shares of Green Mountain Coffee Roasters is suggesting it may be time for the coffee manufacturer’s founder, Robert Stiller, to leave the board of the Vermont-based company.

 Investor Daniel Yu raised the idea of Stiller stepping down in a June 6 letter to management reviewed by Reuters.